 Food bank premises located in the housing community hall can continue during November.

 Local Land Charge search applications and Personal Searches

 The Local Land Charges service is currently operating with reduced resources.
 You can find more information on our Local Land Charges page.

 Registration Offices will remain open for marriages and civil partnerships in exceptional circumstances only.

 Sexual health services have been affected by COVID-19 and many have changed their opening hours.
 Please check on the relevant local service webpages for details and call the service before visiting.
 For information on key services see our sexual health pages.

 Schools across the borough are open.
 Please check your individual school website for the latest information.
 For information about schools, childcare and key workers visit our education page.

 Shopmobility is closed from 5 November, but residents who need support with shoping or prescription deliveries can contact the Kingston Stronger Together hub.

 Waste and recycling services

-Villiers Road Household Reuse and Recycling Centre has now reopened for essential visits only.
+Villiers Road Household Reuse and Recycling Centre will remain open.
 Anyone needing to visit must book an appointment to aid social distancing and keep our community safe.
-Visit our waste and recycling page for more
+Visit our waste and recycling page for more information.